 This class differs from Mental Health Specialist 1 which is assigned less complex duties or may require closer supervision.
-The archived Mental Health Specialist 3 is distinguished from this class by its team leader responsibilities and clinical case load supervision duties.
+It further differs from the Mental Health Specialist 3 which acts as a lead worker to staff and provides clinical supervision to mental health professionals.

 Duties may include but are not limited to:

 - Assesses consumers through intakes and other interviews to determine diagnosis and treatment needs; collects and evaluates critical information presented by consumer or other informants; examines history and current mental status; develops and implements treatment plans to meet specific requirements of consumers; reviews treatment options with consumer; prepares documents and findings in electronic clinical record in accordance with OAR and Division procedures.

 - Provides planned individual, group and family psychotherapeutic services to consumers and their families; enters and maintains documentation of services provided in electronic clinical record in accordance with OAR and Division procedures.

 - Conducts pre-commitment investigations; takes petitions; gathers or supervises the gathering of background information; coordinates hospital arrangements as needed; attends and testifies at commitment or other formal hearings; completes investigation reports; coordinates with County Counsel and Public Defender.